corrode/corrode.github.io/content/blog/expressions/index.md

 Here, the left side of the assignment (a, b) is a pattern that destructures the tuple returned by the `if-else` expression.

 What if you deal with more complex control flow?
-That's not a problem. [`match` is an expression](https://doc.rust-lang.org/reference/expressions/match-expr.html), too:
+That's not a problem. [`match` is an expression](https://doc.rust-lang.org/reference/expressions/match-expr.html), too.
+It is common to assign the result of a `match` expression to a variable.

 ```rust
 let color = match duck {